kanidm/webauthn-rs/README.md

   it during authentication, leading to possible social engineering and UV bypass attacks
 * Windows Hello with TPM - Often use RSA-SHA1 signatures over attestation which may allow credential compromise/falsification

-* BUG in safare, NOT Apple Passkeys (was, passkeys do not identify themself as a transferable credential, and should be considered to be floating.)
+* BUG in Safari, NOT Apple Passkeys (was: passkeys do not identify themself as a transferable credential, and should be considered to be floating.)

 Standards Compliance
 --------------------